EventsNetwork/Source/README.md

-# Final Project - *Tripbot*
+# Final Project - *Let's Travel*

 Time spent: **4** weeks spent in total
 ## Overall

-   Tripbot gives you the convenient way to create your travel plan.
+   Let's Travel gives you the convenient way to create your travel plan.
 This application suggests some of amazing travel tours/plans base on your location.
 In addition, you can customize your unique plan such as add more activities, drag to arrange them on timeline.

 ## User Stories